-In this context, prior researches also reveal that online sources are known to contain information regarding the investor’s sentiment, which is corelated to stock returns.
-For instance, Siganos et al. (2014) examine investor sentiment, as expressed in Facebook posts, and find that sentiment has a positive contemporaneous relation to stock returns, and there exists a one-way causality from online sentiment to stock returns.
-Da et al. (2015) document a sentiment index constructed from Google search volume and show a correlation between sentiment as expressed in google search and asset prices.
-It was found, in their study, that negative words expressed in google search correspond with low market-level returns in the same day.
-Finally, Zhang et al. (2018) study the daily Twitter-based sentiment during 2008 to 2017 and find a one-way causality that the Twitter-based sentiment index Granger cause index returns in their linear causality test.
-These prior literatures lay an important foundation for the hypothesis in this research as they established the correlation between social-media investor sentiment index and stock returns, discovered a one-way causality from social-media sentiment to stock returns, as well as implying that investor sentiment constructed from social-media should be a “relevant” factor for explaining stock returns.
+In this context, prior research has also revealed that online sources are known to contain information regarding investor sentiment, which is correlated with stock returns.
+For example, Siganos et al. (2014) examined investor sentiment as expressed in Facebook posts, and found that this sentiment has a positive contemporaneous association with stock returns, and that there exists a one-way causality from online sentiment to stock returns.
+Da et al. (2015) documented a sentiment index constructed from Google search volumes and showed a correlation between sentiment as expressed in Google searches and asset prices.
+They found that negative words expressed in Google searches correspond with low market-level returns on the same day.
+Finally, Zhang et al. (2018) studied daily Twitter-based sentiment from 2008 to 2017 and found that the Twitter-based sentiment index Granger-causes index returns in their linear causality test.
+These prior studies have provided an important foundation for the hypothesis in this research in three principal ways: first, they established the correlation between a social-media investor sentiment index and stock returns; second, they discovered one-way causality from social-media sentiment to stock returns; and, third, their findings implied that investor sentiment constructed from social-media should be a relevant factor for explaining stock returns.

-Although prior evidences established that social-media sentiment can cause stock returns movement, it is unclear if it contains any additional explanatory power toward stock returns (For example, it is possible that the explanatory power of social-media sentiment is already captured by the well-known factors documented in finance literature, such as market risk premium, firm size, book-to-market ratio or momentum).
-Prior studies (Signanos et al. 2014, Da et al. 2015 Zhang et al. 2018, among others) utilized causality tests and correlation tests while focusing solely on the relation between stock prices and investor sentiment but ignore the correlation between online investor sentiment and the aforementioned well-known risk factors documented in financial literature, which are consistently documented to have predictive power with respect to stock returns and stock return expectations.
-Given prior discoveries by Zhang et al. (2018) who prove that Twitter-based sentiment index Granger-cause index returns and Kaplanski et al. (2015) who show that investor’s sentiment can drive stock returns, the study regarding the explanatory power of Twitter-based sentiment relative to the predictive power of known risks factors become paramount.
-Accordingly, the main hypothesis in the present study is formalized in order to fill out this research gap.
+Although prior evidence has established that social-media sentiment can cause stock return movement, it is unclear if this evidence offers any additional explanatory power regarding stock returns (for example, it is possible that the explanatory power of social media sentiment is already captured by well-known factors documented in the finance literature, such as market risk premium, firm size, book-to-market ratio, or momentum).
+Prior studies (e.g., Signanos et al., 2014; Da et al., 2015; Zhang et al., 2018) utilized causality tests and correlation tests while focusing solely on the relation between stock prices and investor sentiment.
+However, they ignored the correlation between online investor sentiment and the aforementioned well-known risk factors documented in the finance literature, which are consistently found to have predictive power with respect to stock returns and stock return expectations.
+Given prior discoveries by Zhang et al. (2018), who proved that a Twitter-based sentiment index Granger-causes index returns, and Kaplanski et al. (2015), who showed that investor sentiment can drive stock returns, there is a need to study the explanatory power of Twitter-based sentiment relative to the predictive power of known risk factors.

-Since A) sentiment such as mood or happiness, as expressed in Twitter messages, are unlikely to be explained by systematic factors in popular asset pricing models such as market-risk premium, firm size or book-to-market ratio.
-And B) prior researches consistently established that Twitter-based sentiment index Granger cause stock returns (Zhang et al. 2018 among others).
-Therefore, it is hypothesized that Twitter-based sentiment index should have predictive power with respect to stock returns in addition to those systematic factors.
-This is the main hypothesis being investigated in the present study.
-Unlike, prior researches (Baker and Stein, 2004; Baker and Wurgler, 2006 among others) which employ indirect proxies for investor sentiment, this study bringing new techniques by utilizing a novel Twitter-based sentiment index.
-This measure provides unique advantages as it allows for a direct estimate of investor sentiment, at high frequency, while minimizing the problem of response quality.
+Accordingly, our main hypothesis is that since A) sentiment such as mood or happiness, as expressed in Twitter messages, is unlikely to be explained by systematic factors in popular asset pricing models, such as market-risk premium, firm size, or book-to-market ratio; and because B) prior research has consistently established that a Twitter-based sentiment index Granger-causes stock returns (e.g., Zhang et al., 2018); a Twitter-based sentiment index should have predictive power with respect to stock returns in addition to those systematic factors.
+Unlike prior research (e.g., Baker and Stein, 2004; Baker and Wurgler, 2006) which employed indirect proxies for investor sentiment, this study applies new techniques by utilizing a novel Twitter-based sentiment index.
+This measure provides unique advantages by allowing for a direct estimate of investor sentiment at high frequency, while minimizing the problem of response quality.